jcolag/entropy-arbitrage/2020-03-12-trek-dagger.md

  >
  > **NOEL**: A shifting of memory patterns is basic to psychotherapy.

-[Lethe](https://en.wikipedia.org/wiki/Lethe) was a river in the Greek underworld; drinking its waters would cause complete forgetfulness.
+{% wiki Lethe|Lethe|en %} was a river in the Greek underworld; drinking its waters would cause complete forgetfulness.
 It's strongly implied (and it'll be implied further throughout the episode, after Lethe is no longer relevant to the story) that Lethe's memories of her previous life and personality have been erased and replaced with this subservient identity.

 Oddly, Kirk spots this immediately, despite his being quick to praise Adams to McCoy just a few hours ago, but Noel just spouts what sounds like a line out of an introductory textbook that ignores the part where her memories and emotions appear to have been wiped.
 Similarly, Adams presumably selected the name deliberately, which is a brazen move that would have eventually clued in a reasonably well-read visitor.